zekelevu/typeframework/_includes/index.md

     $ sudo npm install -g typeframework-cli

+Note: Don't use `sudo` if you're using Windows

 ## Create a New Project

 Creating a new application is easy, TypeFramework comes with a number of generators that will help you creating everything necessary so you can start working on your project.